clanker/tidyverse-class/README.md

-# tidyverse-class
+This is a basic introduction to the tidyverse in R.

-Hitchhiker's Guide to the Tidyverse
+Thanks to Yihui Xie for his example bookdown code.